A concept plan for redevelopment

 The goals to involve the public during this concept development stage are to educate the public on the need for the project as well as request input on the concept plan so far.
 We are particularly interested to hear from residents and business owners within a 500 metre radius of the site.

 We anticipate the public will be keen to understand fire apparatus movement as well as how the current site functions now, including sidewalks, transit stops and the public path connector to Viewmont Avenue.

-Once we receive input from residents and businesses, staff will address concerns and questions where appropriate.
-The District will conduct a second and final round of public consultation in January and February 2019.
-At that time, the results of public input will be made available.
+Once we receive input from residents and businesses, staff will address concerns and questions where appropriate and the results of the public input will be made available.